feedsbrain/pssh-box-static/README.md

 ## Building the project

-Run `npm run build` to build the project
+Run `npm run build` to build the project on UNIX like operating system.
+Run `npm run build:win` to build the project on Windows.